TedTschopp/The-Marchen-Engine/index.md

 highest categorical breakdown of a being.
 They are Physical, Mental, Social, and Spiritual.
 They each have a numeric score The higher the score, the more potential that being has in that aspect of their existence.
+These numbers also represent how much damage the character can take.
 These aspects can be broken down into your traditional Characteristics.

+#### Example

+Jeremiah has always been a physical presence around the community (Aspect is Physical = 3).
+The stats for Jeremiah so far are: Physical (3).

 ### Characteristics